Content updated with current information July 25, 2025.

-eScribers is a large and successful legal transcription company with a reputation for meticulous accuracy, and a strong customer base.
-The firm, which has offices in Arizona, Virginia, and New York, uses mostly work from home independent contractors to fill out their transcription team.
+eScribers is a large and successful legal transcription company with a reputation for meticulous accuracy and a strong customer base.
+The firm contracts with independent contractors to work from home on a flexible basis, and it serves a variety of legal clients throughout the U.S. and U.K.

-Note — If you are located in California or Massachusetts, eScribers is not able to accept you to work with them at this time.
+Note: If you are located in California or Massachusetts, eScribers is not able to accept you to work with them at this time due to state-specific laws regarding independent contractors.

 Working For eScribers